The Early Universe Lab

 About Me

-I am a theoretical physicist studying cosmology and early universe particle physics.
-I completed my PhD at the MIT Center for Theoretical Physics in August, 2023 and am soon to begin as an NSF Mathematical and Physical Sciences Postdoctoral Fellow at UC Santa Cruz in the Fall of 2023.
-I am also an avid backpacker, sailor, and classical guitarist.
+I am a theoretical physicist working on cosmology and early universe physics.
+I completed my PhD at the MIT Center for Theoretical Physics in August, 2023 and am currently an NSF Mathematical and Physical Sciences Postdoctoral Fellow, based primarily at the UC Santa Cruz Institute for Particle Physics.
+I am also an avid backpacker, climber, sailor, woodworker, and classical guitarist.

 Welcome to the Early Universe Lab, where I combine analytic and numerical methods to learn about the extreme high-energy conditions during the first moments of the universe’s history!